Skip to main content

 Resize and Position the Webcam Window

-Drag the webcam window to a corner of your screen and resize it to the size you want the “overlay” to appear.
-This is what will be captured in the screen recording.
+Drag the webcam window to a corner of your screen and resize it to the overlay size you want.
+Whatever you see on screen is what the screen recording captures.

 4